vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/eda_cad_startups.md

 >
 > Partcl is powered by Boson, a static timing analysis engine that achieves 700x run time improvements over legacy timing analysis tools and Graviton, GPU accelered timing aware placer that runs 100x faster than legacy tools.

 - A very reasonable and doable pitch.
 Static timing, dynamic gate-level power with parasitic extraction, and GPU-accelerated placement.
 Very sensible area to attack the incumbents.
-There is plenty of academic work in this from academic groups and NVIDIA (most notably DREAMplace) that can be commercialized.
-Getting established semiconductor houses to shove GPUs into traditional CAD flows will be tough, but doable with enough evidence of benefits.
+There is plenty of academic work in this from academic groups and NVIDIA that can be commercialized.
+Getting established semiconductor houses to shove GPUs into traditional CAD flows will be tough, but doable with enough evidence of benefit.
 - The founders seem sufficiently competent and experienced to work in this area, and neither of them appear to be 'business' people, which is a good sign.
 - Where does their name come from?
 PAR + TCL?
 My advice: CAD tool users don't want to think about PAR and they certainly don't want to think about TCL lmao.
 Pick another name.
 - The "physics-based simulations" in their description is almost certainly referring to force-directed and other electrostatic-inspired placement algorithms.